 Based upon the Company's historical and projected future levels of pre-tax and taxable income, the scheduled reversals of taxable temporary differences to offset future deductible amounts, and prudent and feasible tax planning strategies, management believes it is more likely than not that the deferred tax assets will be realized.
-As such, no valuation allowance has been recorded as of December 31, 2021 or 2020.
+Therefore, no valuation allowance has been recorded as of December 31, 2022 and 2021.

 The Company and its subsidiaries are primarily subject to federal and New York income taxes.
-The federal income tax years currently open for audits are 2018 through 2021.
-The New York income tax years currently open for audits are 2019 through 2021.
+The federal income tax years currently open for audit are 2019 through 2022.
+The New York income tax years currently open for audit are 2020 through 2022.

-At December 31, 2021, the Company had no federal or New York net operating loss or tax credit carryforwards.
-The Company has a capital loss carryforward totaling \$1.7 million as of December 31, 2021 that was generated in the 2020 tax year.
-A portion of the capital loss will be carried back to prior years and the remainder, if unused, will expire in 2025.
-Realization of this tax benefit is dependent on the ability to generate sufficient capital gains in an appropriate tax year to offset the remaining capital loss carryforward.
-Management has determined it is more likely than not to be realized, therefore we have not established a valuation allowance on this tax benefit.
+At December 31, 2022, the Company had no federal or New York net operating loss, capital loss or tax credit carryforwards.
+The Company had a capital loss carryforward totaling \$1.7 million that was generated in the 2020 tax year and a portion of the capital loss was carried back to prior years and the remainder, utilized in 2021.

-The Company's unrecognized tax benefits and changes in unrecognized tax benefits were not significant as of or for the years ended December 31, 2021, 2020 and 2019.
-There were no material interest or penalties recorded in the income statement in income tax expense for the years ended December 31, 2021, 2020 and 2019.
-As of December 31, 2021 and 2020, there were no amounts accrued for interest or penalties related to uncertain tax positions.
+The Company's unrecognized tax benefits and changes in unrecognized tax benefits were not significant as of or for the years ended December 31, 2022, 2021 and 2020.
+There were no material interest or penalties recorded in the income statement in income tax expense for the years ended December 31, 2022, 2021 and 2020.
+As of December 31, 2022 and 2021, there were no amounts accrued for interest or penalties related to uncertain tax positions.